 To access funding, individual schools were required to fill out an application showing that they were invested in developing the ideology and pedagogy of the space beyond its current environment.
 The committee prioritized projects that had an old classroom masquerading as a library space, while at the same time, making sure that all geographical areas and elementary and secondary schools were represented.
 Fiscally responsible choices during the renovations allowed the committee to spread the funding across many projects, supporting many schools and students in the district.

-Learning commons are spaces that support innovation and support success for all students.
+Learning commons spaces support innovation and support success for all students.

 What can happen in a booth